-Last updated on April 14th, 2024 at 01:16 pm
+Last updated on December 18th, 2024 at 06:54 pm

 Lady Banks Rose for landscape.
 The Lady Banks rose (Rosa banksiae) is a flowering thornless rose.
 If pruned correctly it can stand on its own trunks.
 It is a vigorous grower and tolerates poor soil but will do better in good organic compost.
 The most common one is the Yellow variety followed by the white flower.
 It will explode with flowers in mid-spring or so and is considered a climbing rose.

-Prune the bottom stems to produce a nice looking small patio type tree.
+Prune the bottom stems to produce a nice-looking small patio-type tree.
 See the image below.
 Make sure you place them in full sun.
 Partial shade will also work but it needs at least 6 hrs. of sun.
 It will grow about 15 ft. tall and not quite as wide.

 A yellow Lady Banks Rose nicely trimmed into a small tree.
 They will bloom in about mid-spring and will last about 3-4 weeks.
 After the blooming season is over it is a nice green plant.
 It is a semi-evergreen plant meaning it will lose some of its green foliage during the fall season and will regain all of its foliage back in early spring.